McQueen will be released in UK cinemas on 8 June.

 “He was a punk rebel, celebrated for overturning the silver-spoon world of Paris haute couture and ushering in the heady, revolutionary era of ‘Cool Britannia,’ as well as provoking and subverting the fashion industry in ways that often caused controversy and scandal.”

-Alexander McQueen – who was openly gay – worked as chief designer at Givenchy from 1996 to 2001, and founded his own self-titled label.
+The openly gay artist worked as chief designer at Givenchy from 1996 to 2001, and founded his own self-titled label.

 McQueen will receive its official world premiere 7 June at Picturehouse Central in London.

 It will include a live Q&A with Janet and Gary McQueen, friend and first assistant designer Sebastian Pons and Detmar Blow, and the husband of McQueen’s mentor, Isabella Blow.